sy-wada/blue_benchmark_with_transformers/README.md

 | HoC             |  1108 |  157 |  315 | Document classification | F1                  | Biomedical |
 | MedNLI          | 11232 | 1395 | 1422 | Inference               | accuracy            | Clinical   |

-Note: Some of the figures in the table may differ from those in [the reference](#ypeng).
+Note: Some of the figures in the table may differ from those in [Peng et al. (2019)](#ypeng).
+This repository provides our implementation of fine-tuning for BLUE.
 We will explain them later.

 ## Sentence similarity
-- The sentence similarity task is to predict similarity scores based on sentence pairs [(ref)](#ypeng).
+- The sentence similarity task is to predict similarity scores based on sentence pairs.
 - **Metrics**: Pearson correlation coefficients
   + We used [scipy.stats.pearsonr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html).
 ### MedSTS